CebolaLab/scRNA/README.md

 - [Xu et al. (2021)](https://academic.oup.com/hmg/article/30/5/370/6131713?login=false#supplementary-data) "removed doublet cells using “DoubletFinder”.
 Then we use the function “decontX” of “celda” to correct the probable cross containment.
 Then the corrected expression matrix was processed by “Seurat V3.14”.
 For the quality control, cells with 0~30000 UMIs, 200~5000 genes, and less than 50% mitochondrial expression percentage were filtered out for the next analysis."

 For single-nuclei RNA, [Hardwick et al. (2022)](https://www.nature.com/articles/s41587-022-01231-3) excluded nuclei with unique gene counts >7,500 or <200 or >4% mitochondrial gene expression.
 UMI numbers and mitochondrial gene expression % were regressed from each nucleus and the matrix was log-normalised and scaled to 10,000 reads per cell.
 Performed both tSNE and UMAP non-lnear reduction techniques... cell types assigned by canonical marker genes for each cluster... cell type annotation confirmed by aligning to <other data>.
 (Hardwick et al. 2022, Nature Biotechnology).

+# References

+- [Leucken and Theis (2019)](https://www.embopress.org/doi/full/10.15252/msb.20188746): A 2019 effort to compile current best practises in scRNA-seq.
+This paper is very useful for "newbies" and gives an excellent overview of the essential steps of scRNA-seq analysis (note that some specific tools mentioned are superceeded by more recent published tools).